jackfoxy/urQL/docs/10-query.md

     }  [ ,...n ]
   ]
 ```
 `JOIN` is an inner join returning all matching pairs of rows.
+When specified without `ON <predicate>` it specifies a natural join, indicating the join is performed on all columns that match both the column name and the aura type.

+*natural join is the only join currently supported in Obelisk*

 `LEFT JOIN` is a left outer join returning all rows from the left table not meeting the join condition, along with all matching pairs of rows.